codewind-resources/rogue-cloud/README.md

 ## <a name="tech"></a> The Technology Behind the Game

 Building microservices and cloud-native applications requires tools that lets developers rapidly develop and deploy applications to the cloud.
-  * Learn more about **Microclimate**, our [container-based development tools driving end-to-end delivery and rapid iteration of Node/Java/Swift/Go/Python/Docker application development](https://microclimate-dev2ops.github.io/).
+  * Learn more about **Eclipse Codewind**, our [container-based development tools driving end-to-end delivery and rapid iteration of Node/Java/Swift/Go/Python/Docker application development](https://www.eclipse.org/codewind/).

 Rogue Cloud is built on **Open Liberty**, the premier platform for building Java cloud-native applications and microservices.
   * Learn more about our latest and greatest [open source enterprise application server](https://openliberty.io/).